Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: The model Hamiltonian of the CPS with two DQDs

 The electron-photon interaction is spin-indipendent and therefore the electronic transitions conserve the angular momentum.
-Hereafter we can disregard the triplet states in the subspaces $(+,+)$ as well as the states with $S_z=\pm 1$ in the subspaces $(+,-)$, $(-,+)$ and $(-,-)$.
+Therefore we can continue to disregard the triplet states as well as the states with $S_z=\pm 1$ in the subspaces $(+,-)$, $(-,+)$ and $(-,-)$.

 To analyze the electronic system, it is useful to use a mixed representation in which we consider the singlet $\ket{S_{++}}$ $(S=S_z=0)$ for the subspace $(++)$ whereas we use the factorized basis $\ket{\uparrow\downarrow},\ket{\downarrow\uparrow}$ for the subspaces $(+-),(-+),(--)$.
 Since the state $\ket{0}$ and $\ket{S_{++}}$ are resonant, they hybridize and form two coherent states, Andreev bound states doublet